Flexible Teaching and Assessment Strategies

 - Penn State's Keep Learning includes answers to common student questions.
 Prepare responses to suit your course.

 - Use Penn State's Keep Teaching as a central resource for teaching and assessment strategies, policy updates, and webinars on teaching and learning topics.

-- Visit the Office of Student Conduct website for the most up-to-date COVID 19 Classroom Guidance, for up-to-date information and recommendations, including how to respond to classroom disruptions and academic integrity issues, managing emotional/mental health challenges, and sample syllabus statements.
+- Visit the Office of Student Conduct website for the most up-to-date COVID 19 Classroom Guidance, for up-to-date information and recommendations, including how to respond to classroom disruptions and academic integrity violations, managing emotional/mental health challenges, and sample syllabus statements.

 Use the side navigation bar for general and discipline-specific examples on enacting these suggestions.

 Please note that hyperlinks in this document may have been revised or their contents deleted.

 To Request Support

 As you plan for flexible instruction, the Schreyer Institute for Teaching Excellence faculty consultants are available to assist you.

 To schedule a consultation with an instructional designer, technology consultant, find technology training for Canvas, Zoom, or Kaltura, or to reach Tech Support, visit Keep Teaching- Technology .